Ep. 29: Gina McCarthy – Director, C-Change at Harvard Chan School of Public Health ||

 On Sourcing Matters episode 29 we welcome Gina McCarthy, Director of C-Change at Harvard’s Chan School of Public Health.
-McCarthy has a background fighting for, and evolving practice & policy relating to the environment that is second to none!
-A change-agent of positivity, Gina McCarthy has been a leading advocate for common sense strategies to protect public health and the environment for more than 30 years.
+McCarthy has a background fighting for and evolving environmental policy.
+A change-agent of positivity, McCarthy has been a leading advocate for common sense strategies to protect the public and the environment for more than 30 years.
 She served under President Barack Obama as the 13th Administrator of the EPA from 2013–2017.
 Her tenure as EPA Administrator heralded a paradigm shift in national environmental policy, expressly linking it with global public health.
-Prior, during her career in Massachusetts, McCarthy advised five governors on environmental affairs, worked at the state and local levels on critical environmental issues, and helped coordinate policies on economic growth, energy, transportation, and the environment.
+Prior, during her career in Massachusetts, McCarthy advised five governors on environmental affairs, worked at the state and local levels on critical environmental and ecological issues, and helped coordinate policies on economic growth, alternative energy, and modern transportation.

 Gina explains that the EPA isn’t a birds & bunnies agency.
 But, instead one focused on public health and national security.
 “People need to realize, climate isn’t about polar bears, it’s about their kids.”
 McCarthy gets to the brass tacks of the movement, “The most important thing we can do is to realize the future is in our hands.
 We need to grab opportunities where they come, and be positive about it.”
 She continues “We need to put science to work, and explain it in terms that everyone can understand.”
 McCarthy recently completed a few fellowships at Harvard.
 “I found the students to be incredibly exciting and engaging.
 They had a sense of social justice and equity that was just palpable.
 They just didn’t want to tolerate moving forward in a world that doesn’t recognize that science is real, that climate change is happening, that manmade emissions are causing it; and that we have to do something – not least of which is to more women into office!”